 How do you recruit your teachers?
 Are all teachers well-qualified and trained?

 I am worried about screen time and its effect on a child’s health

 Are three to four hours of live classes sufficient for Grade 1-8?
-Traditional Schools have a minimum of six hours and ten minutes of duration.

 How will I keep my child engaged the whole day if the classes are only for three hours?

 While it is important for students to receive structured learning time in the form of live classes, it is also vital for them to explore their interests and engage in hands-on learning experiences.
 By encouraging students to spend at least four to six hours per day engaged in learning activities, we can help them develop the skills and knowledge they need to succeed in school and in life.
 Home assignments are one way to provide students with the opportunity to learn independently and at their own pace.
 However, it is essential to ensure that students can handle homework.
 A balance should be struck between structured class time and independent learning time, and both should be geared towards helping students achieve success.

 How can my child attend live classes when I am not at home?

 We understand that parents may not be able to attend all live classes, and we have made provisions for parents to view recorded classes and stay updated on homework and activities through the school eCampus Mobile App.
 We hope parents will take advantage of these resources and continue supporting their child's learning, even when they cannot attend live classes.